rrra/www/content/post/2025/be-a-part-of-nd-pota-day.md

 >their native language as "ally". [^1]

 >A brief [historical overview] of the state up to 1989 ... was written by
->Larry Remele (Education & Interpretation Division, State Historical
+>Larry Remele (Education and Interpretation Division, State Historical
 >Society of North Dakota) for the 1989 *North Dakota Blue Book*, a
 >publication of the North Dakota Secretary of State.
 >